surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 That's not to say everything I've encountered in Phoenix is straightforward - one of the Phoenix concepts I've had problems with is forms.
 I thought forms were simple - You've got fields you want the user to fill out, you want to validate that data before moving forward, and then you want to do something with that data or tell the user they did something wrong.
 However, in practice I've found that forms can cause some pain if you aren't familiar with them.
 I'd like to talk about that pain, and how I've been able to make forms a lot easier to work with in Phoenix.

 In this article I'll be talking about how to create forms in Phoenix, and how we can leverage [changesets](https://hexdocs.pm/ecto/Ecto.Changeset.html) to make our forms more powerful.
-I'll also talk about how we can use changesets to power our forms in a way that's performant and keeps our frontends uncoupled with our database schemas.
+I'll also talk about how we can use changesets to power our forms in a way that's performant and keeps our frontend uncoupled with our database schemas.
 In the next article, we'll go over how we can extract this behavior into a macro we can use across all of our forms.

 ## What's Phoenix?